ultimateBroK/crypto_agent/README.md

 3. Generate an API key
 4. Enter the key in the dashboard sidebar when prompted

-Note: No API key is required for accessing Coinpaprika market data.
+No API key is required for accessing Binance public API endpoints.

 ## 🧩 How It Works

 1. **Market Data Acquisition:**
-   - Real-time cryptocurrency data is fetched from Coinpaprika's free API
+   - Real-time cryptocurrency data is fetched from Binance API
+   - Historical price data is retrieved for candlestick charts and technical analysis
    - Price, volume, market cap, and change percentages are collected

 2. **Technical Analysis:**
-   - The app calculates custom technical indicators including a weighted RSI
+   - Multiple technical indicators calculated including RSI, MACD, and EMA crossovers
+   - Signal strength is determined through a weighted combination of indicators
-   - Market sentiment is derived from volume/cap ratio and price momentum
+   - Market sentiment is derived from price action and volume patterns

 3. **AI Analysis Pipeline:**
-   - The collected data is formatted into a prompt for the Gemini AI model
+   - Technical data is formatted into a comprehensive prompt for the Gemini AI model
-   - Analysis is structured into recommendation, rationale, factors, outlook, and targets
+   - Analysis is structured into recommendation, rationale, factors, outlook, and price targets

-4. **Visualization:**
-   - Price targets are extracted and displayed in an interactive chart
+   - AI responses are enhanced for clarity and confidence

-   - Technical signals are color-coded based on buy/sell/hold recommendations
+4. **Advanced Visualization:**
+   - Interactive candlestick charts with multiple timeframe options
+   - Support and resistance levels plotted directly on charts
+   - Technical indicators displayed as separate panels for detailed analysis
+   - Trading strategies presented with clear risk-reward metrics

 ## 🔎 Supported Cryptocurrencies

-The dashboard supports the top 30 cryptocurrencies by market cap, including:
+The dashboard supports the top USDT trading pairs on Binance, including:
 - Bitcoin (BTC)
 - Ethereum (ETH)
 - XRP